David Neff | President

 Lieutenant Jeremie Clark started in the volunteer service in September 1996, obtained his EMT certification and was an EMT-B for 6 years.
-He joined the WSFFA board June 2014., Prior to that, he served as President of the Chelan/Douglas Firefighters’ Association for 5 years.
+He joined the WSFFA board June 2014.
+Prior to that, he served as President of the Chelan/Douglas Firefighters’ Association from 2005 - 2015 and 2016 - 2019 holding the position of President and Vice President.
 He is a Washington native, growing up in Eastern Washington and graduating in 1998 from Eastmont High School.
-Jeremie’s hobbies include hunting, fishing, boating, camping, basically anything outdoors.
+Jeremie’s hobbies include hunting, fishing, boating, camping, basically anything outdoors and spending time with his family.

 Ron is currently a Volunteer Division Chief at Douglas County Fire District #2 in East Wenatchee, Washington.
 He started his volunteer career in 1973 and became a WSFFA board member in 2002.
 Ron is one of two Washington Directors at the National Volunteer Fire Council, representing Washington volunteer firefighters on the national level.